 Some people might say that writing isn’t the most difficult job that one can have.
 But what makes it difficult is that you have to battle with your malicious inner critic pretty much every day.
 It can be debilitating sometimes, but we still go on.

 In 1955 graphic artist M.C.
-Escher in his letter to his son Arthur how he too battles with his own inner critic and the driving force that’s been pushing him to pursue his art is tenaciousness, rather than talent.
+Escher wrote in his letter to his son Arthur about how he too battles with his own inner critic.
+But the driving force that’s been pushing him to pursue his art is tenaciousness, rather than talent.